anchampion/Ne_estimation_EcM_fungi/README.md

 ```

 Before going further, let’s do a quick analysis of MLG, to see which
-population will have enough “individuals”
+population will have enough “individuals”.

 ``` r
 poppr(Pop1)